Skip to main content

 The recommended way to access Key Vaults is to use the Azure Role-Based Access Control (RBAC) permissions model.

 Azure RBAC is an authorization system built on Azure Resource Manager that provides fine-grained access management of Azure resources.
-It allows users to manage Key, Secret, and Certificate permissions.
-It provides one place to manage all permissions across all key vaults.
+It allows users to manage key, secret, and certificate permissions.
+This provides one place to manage permissions across all Key Vaults.

 Rationale

-The new RBAC permissions model for Key Vaults enables a much finer grained access control for key vault secrets, keys, certificates, etc., than the vault access policy.
-This in turn will permit the use of privileged identity management over these roles, thus securing the key vaults with JIT Access management.
+The RBAC permissions model for Key Vaults enables much finer-grained access control for secrets, keys, certificates, and more than the vault access policy.
+This permits the use of privileged identity management over these roles, securing Key Vaults with JIT access management.

 Impact

-Implementation needs to be properly designed from the ground up, as this is a fundamental change to the way key vaults are accessed/managed.
-Changing permissions to key vaults will result in loss of service as permissions are re-applied.
-For the least amount of downtime, map your current groups and users to their corresponding permission needs.
+Implementation needs to be properly designed from the ground up, as this is a fundamental change to the way Key Vaults are accessed and managed.
+Changing permissions can result in service disruption while permissions are re-applied.
+To minimize downtime, map current groups and users to their corresponding permission needs.

 Audit